RasaHQ/rasa-masterclass/README.md

 implementation of what has been covered.
 This repository contains the files you need to replicate what has been done in specific episodes: data, code files, etc.

+There are two ways to use this repository:
+1. Clone the repository and use the code and data files to follow the episode
+2. Clone the repository and run the code in the provided jupyter notebooks

 ## How to use this repository